smangham/project-novice/_episodes/03-boards.md

 ---
 title: "Project Management"
-teaching: 15
+teaching: 25
 exercises: 5
 questions:
-- "How can I manage developing my code?"
+- "How can I manage the development of my code?"
 objectives:
 - "Explain how project boards work."
 - "Explain how to set up a Kanban board on GitHub."
 - "Discuss strategies for using a Kanban board."
+- "Explain what a fork is, and how to fork a repository."
 keypoints:
 - "Projects are broken-down into self-contained tasks."
 - "Tasks are represented as cards on a board."
 - "Cards are arranged to show their status."
 - "Issues can be added to project boards and labelled."
 - "Project boards can show the priority of their tasks."
+- "Forks are copies of entire repositories that can be synced up with the original."
 ---

 Developing academic software is a project, and most projects (software and *non*-software alike!) consist of multiple tasks.
 Keeping track of the list of tasks you have to do, and how far you are through each, quickly becomes a non-trivial task itself.
 Without a good framework, it can be hard to keep track of what's done, or what needs doing, and particularly hard to convey that to others or share the responsibilities out.

 ## Project boards

-A **project board** (or **kanban board**) is a tool for keeping track of all the different components of a project, and what their current status is.
+A **project board** (or **kanban board**, from the japanese for a card) is a tool for keeping track of all the different components of a project, and what their current status is.
 They do this using **columns** and **cards**- you break your project down into tasks which you write on **cards**, then move them between **columns** that describe the status of each task.
 Cards are usually small, descriptive and self-contained tasks that build on each other- think "Add reader for .csv files" instead of "Get input working".
 Breaking a project down into clearly-defined tasks makes it a lot easier.

 In industry, they often use formal project management styles for their boards with specific columns and usages, but we're going to use a simple, flexible format- not least because the more complicated your project board gets, the harder it is for you to get your collaborators to use it...